1st Annual Procession of the Personal Saints

 So, the 1st Annual New Orleans Fringe Procession of the Personal Saints.

-The route of the Procession - we will form up in Markey Park for libations and after due course proceed at 2:00 pm without haste down Royal Street to Clouet Gardens.
+The route of the Procession - we will form up (location TBA) for libations and after due course proceed at 2:00 pm without haste down Royal Street to Clouet Gardens.
 There will be additional libations and celebratory salutes to our saints at Clouet Gardens before the Procession moves forth in meandering fashion to Marigny Opera House and Church of the Arts, the Sancta Sophia of New Orleans Arts, where we will celebrate an Elevation of the Personal Saints and additional libational salutes.

 The 1st Annual New Orleans Fringe Procession of the Personal Saints is a volunteer-driven walking procession organized by the New Orleans Fringe Festival.
 New Orleans Fringe has commissioned several groups of artists to produce a core of personal saint-inspired mobile visual art to feature in the Procession.
 Groups and individuals can register to participate or simply come out on Saturday 22 Nov and participate; both registration and participation is free.